userThu/CS-Club/README.md

 # CS-Club 2022-2023

-Includes all the resources used in CS Club
+Includes all the resources used in CS Club in the "Cybersecurity" file